opvious/abaca/README.md

 At [Opvious][], we use OpenAPI to describe both our public and internal APIs.
 To provide a great experience for our users, we support granular response codes and a variety of content-types.
-For example we provide [on-demand streaming](examples/on-demand-streaming) when solving optimization models, sending results back to clients as early as possible.
+For example we provide [smart streaming](examples/smart-streaming) when solving optimization models, sending results back to clients as early as possible.

 We tried various TypeScript SDK generator libraries (see the